About the Survey

 To better understand how technological development affects and changes media consumption behavior, Taiwan Communication Survey not only conducts annual surveys on media consumption behavior, but also focuses on different sub-topics each year.
 With these long-term studies, the Survey can create a more comprehensive and thematic database, helping researchers analyze and theorize Taiwan’s current situation and future trends, as well as providing the government with a basis to formulate future communication-related policies.

-The Taiwan Communication Survey Project, carried out by a committee of communication scholars, includes a three-year study (from October 2011 to September 2014) during its first phase, and each year the study focuses on a different sub-topic.
+The Taiwan Communication Survey Project, carried out by a committee of communication scholars, includes a six-year study (from October 2011 to September 2017) during its first phase, and each year the study focuses on a different sub-topic.